top of page

 Here are some tried-and-true combinations for Wisconsin home styles:

-If your home has brick or stone, try to match your shingles to one of the darker tones in the masonry—it pulls the look together.
+If your home has brick or stone, try to match your shingles to one of the darker tones in the masonry.
+This pulls the look together.

 For deeper insight on architectural coordination, see Get Your House Right by Marianne Cusato.